Skip to content

 }

-Even if we protect push_back with a std::mutex (thereby eliminating the data race), this function still has a race condition: two threads might simultaneously pass the size() < 100 check, and then both execute push_back, causing the vector to actually hold more than 100 elements.
-The problem isn't whether memory accesses conflict, but rather that there is a time window between the "check" and the "act" where another thread can step in and change the state.
+Even if we use std::mutex to protect vec (thus avoiding data race), this function still has a race condition: two threads might simultaneously pass the vec.size() < 100 check, and then both execute vec.push_back(value), causing the vector to actually hold more than 100 elements.
+The problem isn't conflicting memory accesses, but rather a time window between "check" and "act" where another thread can step in and change state.

-The key to fixing this is making the "check" and "act" an indivisible atomic operation—we will detail how to achieve this in the mutex chapter.
+The key to the fix is to make "check" and "act" an indivisible atomic operation—we will detail how to achieve this in the mutex chapter.

-We can summarize the relationship between the two like this: a data race is always a race condition (because the result depends on the interleaving order), but a race condition is not necessarily a data race (even with correct synchronization primitives, logical contention can still exist).
+We can summarize the relationship between the two like this: a data race is always a race condition (because the result depends on the interleaving order), but a race condition is not necessarily a data race (even with correct synchronization primitives, logic can still race).
 Eliminating data races is a baseline requirement; eliminating race conditions requires more careful interface design.

-Dead lock is probably the most well-known concurrency bug.
-Its definition is straightforward: two or more threads wait on resources held by each other, causing all threads to be unable to continue execution.
-(When I was writing operating system code, I ran into this literally every day—just move, will you!)
+Deadlock is likely the most well-known concurrency bug.
+Its definition is: two or more threads wait for resources held by each other, causing all threads to be unable to proceed.
+(When I was writing about operating systems, I encountered this every day—move it! just move a bit!)

-2. Hold and wait (a thread holds at least one resource while waiting for other resources)
+2. Hold and Wait (a thread holds at least one resource while waiting for others)

-3. No preemption (resources cannot be forcibly taken away)
+3. No Preemption (resources cannot be forcibly taken)

-As long as we break any one of these conditions, a dead lock cannot occur.
-Unfortunately, in real-world code, these four conditions are often very easily satisfied all at once.
+As long as one of these conditions is broken, a deadlock cannot occur.
+Unfortunately, in actual code, these four conditions are often very easily satisfied simultaneously.

 cpp